Overview of cell structures

 Cilia >

 Cilia are hair-like, highly motile extensions, greater than 1 micron in height, that project from the apical surface of some cells.
+A basal body is present at the base of cilium.
 Each ciliated cell possesses numerous cilia, which beat in concert to propel materials along the epithelial surface.